Transition period

 At GS1 UK, we believe that there is already a natural progression by global industry towards 2D solutions in light of consumer demands and regulatory requirements, but we don’t expect a fixed date for this and want to work with our members on the transition.
 We do believe, however, that developments in legislation and regulation could be a catalyst to implement change sooner rather than later.

-Image of a QR code powered by GS1
+QR codes powered by GS1

 Image of an EAN symbol